iwhite-booth21/Flixster/README.md

 <img src="Flixster_Gif.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+Using any API beyond 21(Jellybean) is absolutely necessary for using the api in the app.
+Additionally, Pixel model phone emulators would not work with the app.
 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing